Applying for Peer Mentor Positions

 Who is eligible to apply?

-All applicants must have a 3.25 GPA.
-Undergraduates who will have successfully completed 90 credits or more by September 2015 may apply to become Peer Mentors for Freshman Inquiry classes.
-Students who are applying to a PSU Graduate Program or are already admitted to a graduate program by September 2015 may apply to become Graduate Mentors for Sophomore Inquiry classes.
+All applicants must have a 3.25 current overall GPA.
+Undergraduates who will have successfully completed 90 credits, including all transferable credits, or more by September 2017 may apply to become Peer Mentors for Freshman Inquiry classes.
+Students who are applying to a PSU Graduate Program or are already admitted to a graduate program by September 2017 may apply to become Graduate Mentors for Sophomore Inquiry classes.
 Post-Bac students and those pursuing only graduate certificates are not eligible to apply.

 University Studies Mentor Program Application Hints and Tips